rockstardotb/Gravitational_Wave_Analysis/README.md

 # Program Output
 The program saves a whitened png file containing superposed data from both detectors.
 If a gravitational wave candidate is found, the program saves an additional png file, zoomed in on the location of the candidate.

+Note, the full anaysis takes about 5 minutes per pair of Ligo data files, due to the size and number of data points